mrbungle64/ioBroker.ecovacs-deebot/README.md

 ### 1.4.4 (alpha)
 * Bumped ecovacs-deebot.js to 0.8.2
+* Bugfix for non 950 type models with mopping system (e.g. OZMO 930)
-* Some improvements and some fixes
+* Some minor improvements

 ### 1.4.3
 * Bumped ecovacs-deebot.js to latest beta